frctl/fractal.build/docs/guide/05-components/10-configuration.md

 ## Collection properties

-Collections can specify properties that should be applied to all child components of that collection via [configuration inheritance](/docs/configuration-files.md#configuration-inheritance).
-See the [documentation on collections](/docs/collections.md) for more details on how to work with collections, and for details on available non-inheritable properties like `label` and `title`.
+Collections can specify properties that should be applied to all child components of that collection via {{ link('@configuration-files#configuration-inheritance', 'configuration cascade') }}.
+See the {{ link('@collections', 'documentation on collections') }} for more details on how to work with collections, and for details on available non-inheritable properties like `label` and `title`.

 ### collated